If this tool helped you, you can buy us a coffee ☕

 What is the difference between HAVAL-256 and SHA-256?

-Please note: When inputting Hex or Base64 types, ensure the string format is valid; otherwise, it will cause calculation errors.
-Hash results are extremely sensitive to the input.
-Even a single-character difference in the original data will result in a completely different hash value, a phenomenon known as the "avalanche effect."
-This tool performs calculations locally in your browser.
-Your input data is never uploaded to our servers, but please avoid entering sensitive information on public computers.
+Please note: When inputting Hex or Base64 types, ensure the string format is valid, otherwise it will cause calculation errors.
+Hash results are extremely sensitive to the input; even a single-character difference in the original data will result in a completely different hash value, a phenomenon known as the "avalanche effect."
+This tool performs all calculations locally in your browser.
+Your input data is never uploaded to our servers, but please be cautious about entering sensitive information on public computers.

-Although HAVAL offers flexibility in output length and passes, modern security practices highly recommend using purpose-built, salted key derivation functions (such as PBKDF2, bcrypt, or Argon2) for critical purposes like password storage.
-HAVAL hashing is better suited for non-password data integrity verification scenarios.
+Although HAVAL offers flexibility in output length and passes, modern security practices highly recommend using purpose-built key derivation functions (such as PBKDF2, bcrypt, or Argon2) with salt for critical purposes like password storage.
+HAVAL hashing is more appropriate for non-password data integrity verification scenarios.
 For example, to verify if a configuration file has been tampered with: input the file content, select HAVAL-256 and 5 passes, and generate a unique hash value (e.g., Hex: a1b2c3...).
-Later, recalculate the file's hash and compare it with the saved value; if they match, the file is intact.
+Later, calculate the file hash again and compare it with the saved value; if they match, the file is intact.
 A typical input like "Hello World" using HAVAL-256 with 5 passes will yield a fixed hash value (Hex example, actual value depends on the specific implementation).